Here it is: The Most Festive Christmas House We’ve Ever Seen

 Years lived in: Owned 4.5 years

 Jennifer Perkins’ home NEVER looks the same year after year, and that’s never more obvious than during the holidays… especially during Christmas.
 In fact, showcasing Jennifer Perkins‘ bonkers-in-a-good-way holiday decorations has become a tradition at Apartment Therapy.
-Her home is worth a look each year because it's never decorated the same — but also because she embodies one of the most important design principles to adhere to any time of year: If you're gonna go over-the-top, go WAY over-the-top.
+Her home is worth a look each year because it’s never decorated the same—but also because she embodies one of the most important design principles to adhere to any time of year: If you’re gonna go over-the-top, go WAY over-the-top.

-Click through the gallery to find photos of Jen's 2017 Christmas decor.
-I admire Jen on a personal and design level, because she doesn't decorate according to trends, or worry what anyone will think about her home.
+In the gallery above are photos from Jen’s 2017 Christmas decor.
+I admire Jen on a personal and design level, because she doesn’t decorate according to trends, or worry what anyone will think about her home.
 She surrounds herself with things that delight her and she trusts her own taste, putting in loads of effort to create vibrant, festive rooms year round.
-"I go with my gut and when something calls my name from across the junk pile, I listen to no one else but myself.”
+“I go with my gut and when something calls my name from across the junk pile, I listen to no one else but myself.”
 Embedded throughout this post are Instagram images from Jen’s 2019 Christmas decor, proving yet again she’s an endless fountain of decor inspiration.

 Her style might be miles away from some folks’ tastes, but the guiding principle can be inspiration for anyone’s aesthetic: It’s worth the time, energy and money to make your home an oasis for you, any time of year.
 And while her sense of creativity and love of collections is clearly innate, Jen also cites her mother Fredda Perkins as a huge source of inspiration for her.